Prospective Students

 Holistic review process

 My holistic review process includes reviewing personal statements, letters of recommendation, CVs, transcripts, and other submitted materials.
-I pay special attention to structural barriers and unique circumstances applicants may have experienced on their academic and career journeys (e.g., first-generation status, structural and interpersonal stigma related to marginalized identities), which you may decide to discuss in your personal statement and/or ask your letter-writers to discuss on your behalf.
+I pay special attention to structural barriers and unique circumstances applicants may have experienced on their academic and career journeys.

-After conducting a holistic review of all applications, I will contact selected applicants to begin the first-round, "unofficial" interview process.
+After conducting a holistic review of all applications, I typically contact selected applicants to begin the first-round, "unofficial" interview process.
 First-round phone/Zoom interviews with a "long list" of candidates will provide the opportunity for applicants to meet with me and one or more of my lab members.
-A smaller number of applicants will later be invited for official interview visits at Pitt (online or in-person, to be determined), where they will have the opportunity to meet with faculty and students from across the Psychology Department.
+A smaller number of applicants are typically invited later in the admissions cycle for official interview visits at Pitt, where they will have the opportunity to meet with faculty and students from across the Psychology Department.

-Although I will be the primary person reviewing the applications that list me as a potential mentor, the ultimate decision about whom to invite for official interview visits (and final admissions decisions) is made collectively by faculty in the specific graduate programs.
+Although I am the primary person reviewing the applications that list me as a potential mentor, the ultimate decision about whom to invite for official interview visits (and final admissions decisions) is made collectively by faculty in the specific graduate programs.

 FAQ: Should I email you to let you know I'm applying to your lab?